 - Difficulty speaking, chewing, swallowing, or moving the tongue and jaw

-If you are experiencing any of these symptoms, then it is recommended that you make an appointment with your Lakewood Ranch dentist to discuss these symptoms and have an oral cancer screening.
+If you are experiencing any of these symptoms, then it is recommended that you make an appointment with your Bradenton dentist to discuss these symptoms and have an oral cancer screening.

 How are oral cancer screenings performed?